This recipe for Pasta Alla Norma {Pasta with Eggplant Sauce} turns everyday pasta into something really special.

 - When roasting the eggplant, line the pan with nonstick foil to make it easy to remove.

-- When cooking the pasta, salt like you mean it – pasta water should taste of the ocean and it’s the only time you get to add flavor to the pasta.
+- When cooking the pasta, salt like you mean it – pasta water should taste like the ocean, and it’s the only time you get to add flavor to the pasta.

 - To keep the pasta from sticking, make sure you use a big enough pan with lots of water.
 A good rule of thumb is to use 10x more water than pasta.

-- If your tomatoes taste of too much acidity, add a pinch of sugar, taste and repeat as needed.
+- If your tomatoes have too much acidity, add a pinch of sugar or baking soda taste, and repeat as needed.

 Did you make this?